wang-edward/wang-edward.github.io/_posts/2022-04-09-box-(OP-1-Clone).md

 Ran into a bunch of issues

 - No OpenGL support :(
-  - I actually started with a Raspberry pi 4 (thanks to the Gaming Warlord Titan Pharaoh Jacob Lin)
+  - I actually started my testing using a Raspberry pi 4 (thanks to the Gaming Warlord Titan Pharaoh Jacob Lin)
   - Raspbian only has support for OpenGL 3.1 for some reason, even though the hardware is capable of 3.2
   - GLFW (windowing system) needs OpenGL 3.2 as a minimum, so it could never create the window
   - I didn't know about this (or that the radxa zero actually supported 3.2) so buying the radxa was complete luck